 Slow Food Southern Arizona Board of Directors is dedicating current and future fundraising efforts to providing internships for high school students and Pima Community College students who are enrolled in the culinary arts.
 For more information about Slow Food Southern Arizona's charitable giving please see the attached article published in the Arizona Daily Star.

-Ryan Clark, Vice Chair
+Ryan Clark, Chair

 Marty Easton, Treasurer